Tere Bina (TV series)

 Tere Bina lit.
 'Without You'is a Pakistani family romantic drama series, produced by Aijaz Aslam under his production banner Ice Media & Entertainment.
-The drama aired weekly on Geo Entertainment every Tuesday from 21 February 2017.
-It stars Sami Khan, Neelum Muneer and Humayun Ashraf.
+The drama aired on Geo Entertainment every Tuesday from 21 February to 6 October 2017.
+It stars Sami Khan, Neelum Muneer, and Humayun Ashraf.

 Synopsis

-Tere Bina is a story of two star crossed lovers, from two completely different backgrounds.
+Tere Bina is the story of two starcrossed lovers from two completely different backgrounds.
 Hailing from a small town, Pakeezah (Neelum Muneer) belongs to a middle-class family where she faces a lot of restrictions by her parents.
-Reckless and stubborn, Pakeezah runs away from home to marry Umair (Sami Khan) which changes her life forever.
+Reckless and stubborn, Pakeezah runs away from home to marry Umair (Sami Khan), which changes her life forever.
 To keep Pakeezah away from the eyes of everyone, Umair decides to keep her at his friend Shan's house.
 Uninformed by Umair's marriage to Pakeezah, Umair's family presses him to marry his cousin, Bushra.
 Helpless and unable to refuse, Umair marries Bushra while Pakeezah realises her worth and loses respect for Umair.
 Umair's divided attention forces Pakeezah to look for love and affection elsewhere.

 With Bushra's wicked twists meddling in between, will Umair accept Pakeezah as his wife in front of his family?